mbucchia/OpenXR-Toolkit/index.md

 [2] Oculus Quest Pro only supports eye tracking for PC applications when using Oculus as the OpenXR runtime.
 If you are using SteamVR as the OpenXR runtime (for example, to use Virtual Desktop), this runtime cannot support eye tracking for PC applications.

+[3] **A bug in the Meta OpenXR support prevents certain applications from using eye tracking (due to the Meta Developer mode not being recognized).** This is not an issue of OpenXR Toolkit.
+Please redirect your complaints to Meta!

-[3] Pimax Crystal eye tracking will be supported via [PimaxXR](https://github.com/mbucchia/Pimax-OpenXR/wiki).
+[4] Pimax Crystal eye tracking will be supported via [PimaxXR](https://github.com/mbucchia/Pimax-OpenXR/wiki).

 #### Hand tracking feature